7-Day Typing Plan: Boost Your Speed and Accuracy

 Day 3 — Real Sentences + Punctuation

-Goal: Maintain accuracy while typing natural text.
+Goal: Maintain accuracy while typing natural text with better rhythm.

 Day 4 — Timed Tests (Speed Day)

-Goal: Increase WPM without breaking accuracy habits.
+Goal: Increase WPM without building bad typing habits.

 Day 5 — Real-World Application

-Typing tests are great, but real typing is different.
-Today you practice “useful typing”: emails, notes, short articles, or copying text manually.
-This improves endurance and fluency.
+Typing tests are useful, but everyday typing is different.
+Today you practice emails, notes, paragraphs, and original writing.
+This improves typing endurance and fluency in a more natural setting.

 Day 6 — Error Resistance (Practice Under Mild Distraction)